Djctionary/jiacheng.github.io/README.md

 ## Overview

 This repository hosts the source code of my personal academic homepage.
-It is built on top of the Minimal Mistakes theme and the "AcadHomepage" starter, with custom sections for publications, news, projects, honors, education, and internships.
+It is built on top of the Minimal Mistakes theme and the "AcadHomepage" starter, with custom sections for publications, news, projects, honors, educations, and internships.

 Live site: https://djctionary.github.io/